RebelToolbox/RebelDocumentation/development/cpp/configuring_an_ide/kdevelop.rst

    KDevelop's main screen.

-- Navigate to the Godot root folder and select it.
+- Navigate to the Rebel Engine root folder and select it.
 - On the next screen, choose **Custom Build System** for the **Project Manager**.

 .. figure:: img/kdevelop_custombuild.png